Free home visits

 The technical specification for each range is labelled as 1, 2 and 3 - with 1 being the highest level.

-This Danish hearing aid brand is part of the GN Group (Great Nordic) who used to trade as GN Resound.
+This Danish hearing aid brand is part of the GN Group (Great Nordic) which used to trade as GN Resound.
 They were the original innovators of the first open-fitting hearing aids and 'made for iPhone' hearing aids.
-Resound has consistently lead the industry in terms of technology, which is mainly due to them having over 147 years of experience in the audiology world.
+Resound has consistently led the industry in terms of technology, which is mainly due to them having over 147 years of experience in the audiology world.

 Their main focus continues to bring consumers a natural and realistic experience, along with the connectivity that is expected in this modern, fast-paced world.